vbenavi0/hope-hacks/README.md

 Modern web browser (Google Chrome, Mozilla Firefox, Safari, etc.)

 Installation
 No installation is required.
-Simply visit HealthInfoHub.com in your web browser and start exploring!
+Simply visit our site in your web browser and start exploring!

 Usage
 1. Search for Information: